LucasJMO/E6Plus/classes/Knight.md

 **Defend Others**: Any ally adjacent to the knight gains Evasion, although the knight does not.

+**Immovable Stance**: A 6th level knight gains the ability to adopt a defensive stance, granting him phenomenal strength and durability, but preventing him from taking any movement on his turn except for a single 5 foot step.
+A knight in his immovable stance gains +2 to strength, +4 to constitution, +2 resistance bonus on all saves, and +1 to his damage reduction.

+Using or stopping the immovable stance takes no time itself, but a knight can only do so during his action.
+A knight suffers no penalties for exiting his stance, but he may only re-enter it after taking no physical actions for a full minute.

 **Quick Recovery**: If a knight is stunned, dazed, or paralyzed during her turn, that condition ends at the end of that turn.